Aurelien-Pelissier/IBMQ-Quantum-Programming/README.md

 <img align="left" src="https://raw.githubusercontent.com/Aurelien-Pelissier/IBMQ-Quantum-Computing/master/img/gate.png" width=170>
 In analogy with the classical gates NOT, AND, OR, ... that are the building blocks for classical circuits, there are quantum gates that perform basic operations on qubits.
 The most common quantum gates are summarized here --> https://en.wikipedia.org/wiki/Quantum_logic_gate.

-For example, the Hadamard gate, H, perform the following operartion:
+For example, the Hadamard gate, H, performs the following operartion:
 <img align="left" src="https://raw.githubusercontent.com/Aurelien-Pelissier/IBMQ-Quantum-Computing/master/img/hadamar.png" width=550>